w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-chill.md

 Nominators who have the option to renominate an involuntarily chilled validator will have a display row to do so using Polkadot-JS Apps.
-This row is displayed in the "Account Actions" tab for the nominator under a heading that says "Redenomination required".
+This row is displayed in the "Account Actions" tab for the nominator under a heading that says "Renomination required".
 If your validator has been involuntarily chilled, you will need to request your nominators to re-issue the nominate call in order to start nominating you again.